quoll/lein-beaver/README.md

 ## License

-Copyright © 2012 Paul Gearon
+Copyright © 2012 Paula Gearon

 Distributed under the Eclipse Public License, the same as Clojure.